 Spending The Cash Value In Retirement

-According to popular financial recommendations, you should withdraw no more than 4% of your savings each year during your retirement.
-When you have a cash value life insurance policy, you’ll be able to access the money in your policy as well as any other retirement accounts.
+According to popular financial recommendations, you should withdraw no more than 4% of your savings each year during retirement.
+Then, when you have a cash value life insurance policy, you’ll be able to access the money in your policy and any other retirement accounts.

 Paying For Long-Term Care Expenses